dagraham/nts-dgraham/README.md

 		> p

-	would display the path view but with several features not available in command mode.
-E.g., when there are more lines to display than will fit in the terminal window, the lines are divided into pages with the up and down cursor keys used to change pages.
+	would display the path view with several features not available in command mode.
+E.g., when there are more lines to display than will fit in the terminal window, the lines are divided into pages with shift+left and shift+down used to change pages.

 #### Command Summary